Real structures on complex algebraic varieties with a reductive group action: Real structures on spherical varieties

 Moreover, the cohomology class $\kappa_*(\delta([\sigma])) \in \H^2(\Gamma,N_G(H)/H)$ is trivial, and so $X_0=G/H$ admits a $(G,\sigma)$-equivariant real structure by Theorem \ref{th: main th BG}. \end{example}

-\begin{example}{(\cite[Example 11.5]{BG18})} Let $G=\SO_{10}$, let $\sigma$ be a real group structure on $G$, and let $H \subseteq G$ an algebraic subgroup isomorphic to $\SO_9$.
-Then $X_0=G/H$ is a spherical homogeneous space, and the homogeneous spherical datum of the conjugacy class of $H$ is stable for the $\star$-action induced by $\sigma$.
+\begin{example}{(\cite[Example 11.5]{BG18})} Let $G=\SO_{10}$, let $\sigma$ be any real group structure on $G$, and let $H=\SO_9$ embedded in $G$ in the standard way.
+Then $X_0=G/H$ is a spherical homogeneous space, and the conjugacy class of $H$ is stable for the $\star$-action induced by $\sigma$.
+Indeed, denoting by $\{\alpha_1,\ldots, \alpha_5\}$ and $\{\varpi_1,\ldots,\varpi_5\}$ the sets of simple roots and fundamental weights of $G=\SO_{10}$ (with Bourbaki's notation), the homogeneous spherical datum of the conjugacy class of $H$ is given by